Dhruv1401/T.A.R.S/README.md

 ## ⚡ Development Philosophy

-- Lightweight & Local-first
+- Lightweight & Local
 - Modular and Extendable
 - Raspberry Pi friendly
-- Inspired by real sci-fi HCI concepts
+- Inspired by the movie.
+- Sleek , modern and fasionable.

 ## ✨ Credits